Caaaas/CMS-NodeJS/README.md

 And more, that I probably forgot.

 Sadly, it's not really documented, something I should have done, but hey, it's more fun coding and learning.
 Also, the project was first intended for me only, so it's kind of in my head.
+I do properly comment my code when actually working!

 As of writing this, a version of it is currently active on https://casperj.se No guarantee it will be up as of you looking it up.
 Registration is inactive due to the mail server being down, so you can't verify your account.
 Might get around to fixing that in the future jsut because.
 Also might get around to implement som standard guest accounts.